Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Quantifying Measurement Integrity

-\item Each agent grades the submissions of their neighbors in the graph according to our peer assessment model.
+\item Students grade the submissions of their neighbors in the graph according to our peer assessment model.
+The squared errors of their grades to the true grades are recorded.

-\item The reported grades are collected by the mechanism, which assigns a reward to each student for their performance in peer assessment for that assignment. \end{enumerate}
+\item The grades are reported to the mechanism, which assigns a reward to each student for their performance in peer assessment for that assignment. \end{enumerate}

-\item The total reward accrued by each student, which is the sum of their rewards for each of the 10 individual assignments, is used to calculate the value of the relevant evaluation metric.
+\item Students' total rewards for the semester---the sums of their rewards for each of the $i$ individual assignments---and their cumulative squared error to the true scores are used to calculate the value of the relevant evaluation metrics. \end{enumerate}

-\item At the end of all simulated semesters, the mean, median, and variance of the evaluation metrics are calculated. \end{enumerate}

-For both the binary effort and continuous effort cases, we simulate 500 semesters without varying any underlying parameters.
-In the binary effort case, the performance of the mechanisms as the number of active graders varies is also of interest.
-For those experiments, we iterate the above procedure as we vary the number of active graders from 10 to 90 in increments of 10, simulating 100 semesters each time.

-Second, we quantify the variance of the quality of the measurements (given the reports) in the continuous effort setting with biased agents.
-We perform the following procedure, for each of 50 iterations: \begin{enumerate} \item An agent population (100 students) and the submissions for a semester's worth of assignments (10) are fixed.

-\item For each of 50 iterations: \begin{enumerate}[i.] \item A semester, with the fixed agent population and fixed submission pool, is simulated---graders are assigned to submissions, reports are collected, and rewards for each assignment are computed according to the given mechanism, as described above.